pact-foundation/pact-jvm/consumer/README.md

 One option (if the HTTP client supports it, Apache HTTP Client does) is to set the system property `http.keepAlive` to `false` in the test JVM.
 The other option is to set `pact.mockserver.addCloseHeader` to `true` to force the mock server to send a `Connection: close` header with every response (supported with Pact-JVM 4.2.7+).

+# Mixing Pact and non-Pact test methods in the same test class

+By default, the Pact lifecycle will be invoked for every test method and will expect there to be a method annotated with `@Pact` for each test method invoked.
+To add non-Pact tests, just annotate the non-Pact test method with the `@PactIgnore` annotation.